camtheman256/C14008-website/setup-faq.md

 5. Add your Julia bin directory:[^1]
     - If you installed for the current user (which is the default), type in `%USERPROFILE%\AppData\Local\JuliaPro-1.4.2-1\Julia-1.4.2\bin`
       - If you're wondering, the `%USERPROFILE%` variable just points to your user directory.
-    - If you installed system-wide (by running JuliaPro with administrator permissions), type in `C:\JuliaPro-1.4.2-1\Julia-1.4.2\bin`
+    - If you installed system-wide (by running the JuliaPro installer with administrator permissions), type in `C:\JuliaPro-1.4.2-1\Julia-1.4.2\bin`

 [^1]: These instructions are assuming you've installed JuliaPro 1.4.2-1, which is the current version as of this writing.
 If you're running a different version of JuliaPro, adjust the version numbers in the file paths.